about

 Will a more 'truthful' approach to a piece compromise the quality of my singing?

 As you begin to connect with emotional truth this can cause 'stuff' to come up to the surface which often as singers we are encouraged to mask.
 Sobs, laughter, anger - these all affect vocal production.
 Whether this needs recalibration depends entirely on the requirements of the piece you're working on.
-If it's a musical that is heavily focused on the emotional intensity, that is radio-mic'd and that requires authenticity above all, then some of this will be fine, even actively welcomed.
+If it's a musical that's radio-mic'd and requires authenticity above all, then some of this will be fine, even actively welcomed.
 If, however, you are an opera singer required to carry over a full orchestra with no amplification, consistent vocal technique becomes a non-negotiable, and we must communicate your emotional impulses in a different way.
 That's what lessons and practice are for.
 My studio is a safe space.
 By allowing whatever comes out in the early stages of preparation and rehearsal to happen, we give ourselves more choices as performers.
-It is far easier to access something and then pull back from it, to refine it, than it is to keep pushing for something we haven't yet discovered.
+It is far easier to access something and then refine it, than it is to keep pushing for something we haven't yet discovered.
 Accessing emotion in key moments can, with practice, become part of your 'score', just as much as the music and blocking.

 Is there a particular acting technique you use?